LazyCodex

 • Matching file-specific rules after Codex apply_patch by default.

-Dynamic PostToolUse output is injected as additional context and is deduplicated per plugin data session.
-Codex Rules does not rewrite tool output — it only adds your instructions alongside it.
+Dynamic PostToolUse output is injected as additional context, and duplicate plugin data is removed per session.
+Codex Rules does not rewrite tool output.
+It only adds instructions beside it.

 SourceNotes